-- 15.16.2 Tracks must be considered susceptible to cold weather if any one of the following conditions applies: - a) Non-signalized territory; - b) Jointed and/or gas-welded rail; or - c) Rail segments with a history of frequent in-service rail failure. - 15.16.3 Additional track inspections should also be considered during the first "cold snap" of the season, where temperatures drop to below -4 °F (-20 °C). - 15.16.4 During winter, at times of snow accumulations, watch for signs of fastener failure on curves equipped with rolled plates and 16 in (406 mm) modified eccentric plates with welded e-clip shoulders.
+- 15.16.2 Tracks must be considered susceptible to cold weather if any one of the following conditions applies: - a) Non-signalized territory; - b) Jointed and/or gas-welded rail; Rail of 115 RE weight or lighter subject to rail car gross weight of 286,000 lbs.or - c) Rail segments with a history of frequent in-service rail failure.

+- 15.16.3 Additional track inspections should also be considered during the first "cold snap" of the season, where temperatures drop to below -4 °F (-20 °C). - During winter, at times of snow accumulations, watch for signs of fastener failure on curves equipped with rolled plates and 16 in (406 mm) modified eccentric plates with welded e-clip shoulders.
 Disturbance of the snow may be evidence of lateral movement of the rail and tie plates due to weakened fasteners and cracked tie plates and may be accompanied by lifting/canting of the plate.